In North Carolina, there are essentially three levels of licensing:

 N. C. Real Estate Commission rule 21 NCAC 58C .0302: A school shall not knowingly enroll an individual in a post-licensing course while the individual is taking another post-licensing course at the same school or a different school if such enrollment would result in the individual being in class for more than 21 classroom hours in any given seven-day period.
 If you have any questions about this rule, you are encouraged to contact the NCREC at 919-875-3700.

-What requirements must I satisfy to pass the course?
+What requirements must I satisfy to pass the Post-License courses?

 When is course completion reported to the NCREC?